Best: Please introduce yourself…

 Best: Where are you from and do they love your music where you from?

 BC: I’m From Johannesburg South, Naturena.
 I wouldn’t say I get much support from my hood.
 I actually don’t, I get support from people from other hoods like Vaal, Soweto, Kzn you name it.
 I don’t socialize much in Naturena so I think that’s why people from there don’t support my craft.

 Best: When did you start Djing?

-Best: So what sets you apart from other dj’s?
+Best: So what sets you apart from the rest of the dj’s?
 What’s the difference between other DJ and you?

-Best: Is it easy playing as a female and what are the challenges?
+Best: Is it easy playig as a female and what are the challenges?

 Best: As a lady Dj is it hard getting gigs and how do you survive in a male dominated industry?